 Experience an engaging and important cultural exchange.
 Find a rich culture built upon a fascinating history and a country populated by a caring, vibrant people.
 Come and learn why this country’s tourism slogan is “Enjoy Life.”

-One academic year from February 2020 to mid-December.
+One academic year, which runs from February 2020 to mid-December.

 Teachers will be in Costa Rica on a tourist visa and will need to leave every 90 days to renew the visa.
 Schools will provide paid time off for teachers to renew their visa.
-Current regulations require teachers to be outside of Costa Rica for 3 days, therefore this is a great opportunity to visit Nicaragua or Panama.
+Current regulations require teachers to be outside of Costa Rica for three days.
+Therefore this is an excellent opportunity to visit Nicaragua or Panama.

-While each program has a few "exact" eligibility requirements, the most important qualifications for all of our teach abroad adventures are that you must be a native English speaker.
+While each program has a few "exact" eligibility requirements, the essential qualification for all of our teach abroad adventures is that you must be a native English speaker.
 You must have a desire to change lives and have an unending curiosity for cultural exchange.
 For most of our experiences, you don’t need prior teaching experience, a degree in education, or even plans to become a teacher.